 Pumpkin Chocolate Brownies

-With one hand holding a pumpkin spiced lattes and the other hanging your Autumn wreath come meander inside to nibble on these delicious pumpkin chocolate brownies.
+It's pumpkin season!
 I love to cook with pumpkin because it is high in nutrients and antioxidants.
-The distinctly orange squash boasts some impressive nutritional properties.
+This orange squash boasts some impressive properties.
 Just one cup of pumpkin gives you 245% of RDI of vitamin A, and behind that with vitamin C, potassium, and many more.
 It is a very nutrient dense and low calorie food making it a perfect addition to any recipe.

 Preheat oven to 350 degrees and prepare a 8x8 baking pan.